-A. A deferred compensation plan (IRS Section 457) is available to all regular employees.
+- A. A deferred compensation plan (IRS Section 457) is available to all regular employees.
 Deferred compensation is an IRS-approved method of saving for retirement which includes deferring federal and state income taxes.
 Current District policy permits an employee to start, stop, increase, decrease, or change investment funds as often as he or she wishes without fees or penalties.
-The District does not contribute to the deferred compensation plan except as may be required by an individual employment contract.

-- B. A Section 125 Flexible Benefits Plan is provided.
-This plan provides the opportunity to participate in an Unreimbursed Medical Expenses Plan and a Dependent-care Expense Reimbursement Plan on a pre-tax basis.
-Participants may contribute up to \$2,500 per year.
+The District does not contribute to the deferred compensation plan except as may be required by an individual employment contract. - B. A Section 125 Flexible Benefits Plan is provided.
+This plan provides the opportunity to participate in an Unreimbursed Medical Expenses flexible spending arrangements (FSA) Plan and a Dependent care Expense Reimbursement Plan on a pre-tax basis.
+Participants may contribute up to \$2,550 per yearthe maximum limit established by the Internal Revenue Service (subject to change per Internal Revenue Service).
 The District does not contribute to the Section 125 Flexible Benefits Plan. - C. Supplemental insurance coverage is also available through AFLAC Insurance.
 Employees pay premiums for this coverage.